RasulMingazov/RandomUser/README.md

 # RandomUser

-Android application that loads information from the [Random User Api](https://randomuser.me)
+Application that loads information from the [Random User Api](https://randomuser.me)

 ## Technologies: